Intrinsec/ivanti_lilo_extract_aes_key/README.md

 # ivanti_lilo_extract_aes_key

 This tool will try to find the AES key decoding routine located in the "loop_setup_root" function of Ivanti Kernels based on LILO.
 It will then extract the key and decode it to display it in a format compatible with the lilo-pulse-secure-decrypt tool.
+Learn more at https://www.intrinsec.com/ivanti-auto-aes-keys-recovery/

 ## Building